pajtai/grunt-php-set-constant/README.md

 npm test
 ```

 You can inspect the sample output created.
-The tests can be run by either cloning the git repo or from this modules
+The tests can be run by either cloning the git repo or from this module's
 directory inside the `node_modules` folder of your project.

 * TODO: